 I’ve been living in New York for the last several years, but actually grew up in McLean, Virginia, a DC suburb.
-I was really inspired by the raw energy of the 80s DC punk scene, when I was playing in bands in my teens, but my influences became much more eclectic after moving to NYC to study music technology.
+I was really inspired by the raw energy of the 80s DC punk scene when I was playing in bands in my teens, but my influences became much more eclectic after moving to NYC to study music technology.
 I was immersed in so many different kinds of music from seeing tons of shows and meeting new people.
-I found myself especially drawn to the late 00s dream-pop/chillwave scene - Wild Nothing, Toro y Moi, Neon Indian etc. I started experimenting with different recording techniques, adding synthesizers to my arrangements and arrived at my current dreamy, funky sound.
+I found myself especially drawn to the late 00s dream-pop/chillwave scene - Wild Nothing, Toro y Moi, Neon Indian, etc. I started experimenting with different recording techniques, adding synthesizers to my arrangements, and arrived at my current dreamy, funky sound.

 Many of the musical legends and icons are based out of New York, do you feel like your city is the home of all the go-getters?

 I think living in New York really motivates people to be on top of their game and to never become complacent.
 It has such a rich musical history, and I think that’s a big part of what pushes people creatively.
-Something I really like about the city is that you’re never the smartest or most talented person in the room - you’re constantly learning new ways to improve your art and yourself.
+Something I really like about the city is that you’re never the smartest or most talented person in the room, you’re constantly learning new ways to improve your art and yourself.

 What is Japanese City Pop for our readers who aren’t familiar with it?

-City pop is essentially Japanese pop in the 80s that mixes elements of synth-pop, funk and jazz and is thematically associated with metropolitan life.
+City pop is essentially Japanese pop in the 80s that mixes elements of synth-pop, funk, and jazz and is thematically associated with metropolitan life.
 Whenever I listen to it, I’m taken to such a specific place, and both singles I released this year are partly inspired by this genre.

 Can you tell us a bit about your new single?
-What inspired you to create “See You Again”?
+What inspired you to create “See You Again?"

-“See You Again” is about people and places that appear in your life - perhaps briefly, perhaps enduring - and impact your worldview in a way you don’t always realize in the moment.
+“See You Again” is about people and places that appear in your life - perhaps briefly, perhaps enduring - and impact your worldview in a way you don’t always realize at the moment.
 There’s something refreshing about the spontaneity of certain interactions, especially during a period where every connection is trackable.
 The meaning also parallels never being able to see a person again because of change, but there’s a certain beauty in remembering them as they once were.
 It's a companion single to "Sayonara," a song I released in August.

 What can we expect to see from you in 2019?

-I’m very excited to kick off the year playing my first show with a full live band.
+I’m very excited to kick off the year by playing my first show with a full live band.
 We’re supporting Computer Magic at The Knitting Factory in Brooklyn on January 12th.
 The following day, I'll be locking myself in my studio to finish my first full-length.